nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 EOF
 ```

-Verify that the coffee HTTPRoute's has been configured correctly:
+Verify that the coffee HTTPRoute has been configured correctly:

 ```shell
 kubectl describe httproutes.gateway.networking.k8s.io coffee